 Port Noarlunga Jetty access

-The stairs at the end of the jetty were often crowded with divers, snorkelers and swimmers of all ages.
-The middle stairs are more difficult to use and cannot be used for exiting the water at low tide.
+There is a set of steps along the middle of the jetty, but these are more difficult to use and cannot be used for exiting the water at low tide.
 The jetty is managed by the District Council of Onkaparinga.

 No work is planned for the foreseeable future to extend the middle stairs to allow safer entry and exits for divers and snorkelers.